subquery/documentation/docs/subquery_network/indexers/dictionary-restore.md

 pg_restore: creating TRIGGER "schema_qmzj9whrhrmvn2h._metadata 0xc1aaf8b4176d0f02"
 ```

-After the data restored, you can start adding the specific project to you service inside admin app, and start indexing the project, the indexing will start basing on the restored data and continue indexing the project.
+After the data restored, you can start adding the specific project to your service inside admin app, and start indexing the project, the indexing will start basing on the restored data and continue indexing the project.